iagolemos1/thresholdmodeling/README.md

 ```

 ## Linux Users
-If you have an environment, run this lines on your terminal:
+Run this lines on your terminal ir order to install R on your environment:
 ```
 conda activate my_env (my_env is your environment name) conda install r